 A Pillar of Faith

-Moshe As Source of Inspiration
+Moshe as a Source of Inspiration

 To many, Moshe may not serve as a classic role model.
 He wasn’t great, he was perfect; he didn’t accomplish a lot, he accomplished everything.
 To some, this may be more overwhelming than inspiring, more daunting than encouraging.
-But I think that we can all connect to Moshe in a very deep way.
+But I believe that we can all connect to Moshe in a very deep way.
 Moshe shows us what humanity is capable of.
 Sometimes you need to see an example of human perfection before you can personalize it to your unique mission in life.
 True, you can’t be as great as Moshe, but that’s not your job; your job is to be the greatest version of you possible.
 But perhaps Moshe can inspire us to challenge ourselves a bit more, to add one more layer to our self-expectations, to question our own limits, to genuinely ask ourselves if we’re giving it everything we have.
 Moshe was a complicated figure; when he separated from his wife, Miriam and Aharon didn’t understand or even agree with it.
 He was not a man of this world.
-But that was not his role; he serves as an eternal model of transcendent perfection, a star in the night sky, guiding each of us on our own unique journey through life.
-In moments of self-doubt, in moments of opportunity, in moments of fear, just think of Moshe and remember that in a very deep way, the sky is the limit… or is it?
+But that was not his role; he serves as an eternal model of transcendent perfection, a star in the night sky guiding each of us on our own unique journey through life.
+In moments of self-doubt, in moments of opportunity, in moments of fear, just think of Moshe and remember that in a very deep way, the sky is the limit…or is it?